 It doesn’t matter whether it’s a regular Saturday or a company weekend, chances are good your people are gonna want a tasty morning meal.
 Make it fun and easy all in one go when you assemble a breakfast charcuterie board.

-Featuring ham and sausage links, hard cooked eggs, baked goodies, breakfast spreads, and fresh fruit, this breakfast board is a people-pleaser, for just your peeps or special guests as well.
+Featuring ham, cooked breakfast sausage links and patties, hard cooked eggs, baked goodies, breakfast spreads, and fresh fruit, this breakfast board is a people-pleaser, for just your peeps or special guests as well.

 Why Make This Recipe